timburr1/timburr1.github.io/_posts/2009-12-13-some-advice-for-students-going-abroad.md

 ---
 layout: post
-title: Some advice for students going abroad, or considering it.
+title: Some advice for students going abroad, or considering it
 date: '2009-12-13T11:55:00.004Z'
 author: Tim
 tags: travel